 - Learn foundational class structures and templates

 - Learn techniques for a wide range of yoga postures

 - Get certified and highly qualified to teach yoga

 - Yoga Alliance Globally Recognized Certification Program

-In the video, Matt offers both reverse side plank and reverse table top.
-Within the exploration of these variations, you’ll find different ways to place your hands.
-The reason why this is so important is because a specific hand position might be more suitable for your current state of shoulder mobility.
-It also provides opportunities for you to retract the scapula from both internal and external rotation of the upper arm bones (humerus).
-This can help with a better understanding of how to isolate the area of the rhomboids and trapezius.
-Specific actions like pulling the hands towards one another and/or apart can help to activate the rear deltoids as well.
+In the video, Matt offers both Reverse Side Plank and Reverse Tabletop.
+In exploring these variations, you’ll find different ways to place your hands.
+The reason this is so important is that a specific hand position might be more suitable for your current state of shoulder mobility.
+It also provides opportunities for you to retract the scapulae from both internal and external rotation of the upper arm bones (humeri).
+This can help you better understand how to isolate the area of the rhomboids and trapezius.
+Specific actions, like pulling the hands towards one another and/or apart, can help activate the rear deltoids as well.

 300 HOUR ONLINE TEACHER TRAINING